fabric/fabric/docs/index.rst

 This website and its documentation are still being written and updated during Fabric 0.9's alpha and beta periods.
-We are providing them to you now because any documentation is better than no documentation, but please keep in mind that many things here are subject to change or may lack documentation.
+We are providing them to you now because any documentation is better than no documentation, but please keep in mind that many things here are subject to change or may need fleshing out.

 About